|

 The local "hard drink" is called "raki" or "tsikoudia" and

 same as the Italian grappa.
-It is a pretty strong, pretty clean alcohol,
+It is a strong, pretty clean alcohol,

 meaning that you'll get drunk on it really quick but will feel halfway human